Abscess

 Neutrophils:

-- A type of white blood cell that plays a key role in fighting bacterial infections.
+- More precisely, a neutrophil is a type of white blood cell that plays a crucial role in fighting bacterial infections.

 Leukocytes: